wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

     Groups make authorization easier.

+    "External Identity" are Guest users with a credential federated from another Identity Store (Facebook, Google, GitHub, etc.).

     "Managed Identities" are also called "Service Accounts" used for authenticating automation services.
+Such accounts are assigned a GUID instead of email addresses for human users.

     <img alt="az-aad-groups-751x987.jpg" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1674201184/az-aad-groups-751x987_fasfn0.jpg">

-    Membership in "Dynamic" Users and Devices are completely controlled by Azure AD.
+    Membership type "Dynamic" Users and Devices are completely (automatically) controlled by Azure AD, which populates membership based on user/device <strong>properties</strong>.

+    Membership type "Assigned" are <strong>manually</strong> selected into each group.

+    Groups can be nested under another Group.

+    <a name="License"></a>

     ### Tenant License

     License defaults to "Azure AD Free" to begin.